Status: completed project; 2 years (January 2018 to December 2019)

 The research project is carried out by the Institute of Technical Acoustics of the RWTH Aachen University.
 The aim of the research is to develop spatial reproduction methods that enable the reproduction of acoustic scenarios for research purposes that is as realistic as possible by using audio-visual technology.
 The technology to be developed should be as interactive as possible and individually adjustable to the subjects.
-The project is planned for 45years and 4 months.
+The project is planned for 5 years and 10 months.

 Status: completed project (duration 3 years, March 2017 to February 2020)

 This three-year research project is being carried out at the Institute of Technical Acoustics at RWTH Aachen University to create an interface between psychoacoustic research and sound attenuation in buildings.
 It aims to create an interface between psychoacoustic research and sound insulation in buildings.
 Building on existing preparatory work, this project focuses primarily on designing and evaluating an efficient network of filters based on standard sound proofing metrics for calculating transfer functions for complex components.
 These filter networks allow the calculation of sound transmission paths from the moving source to the receiver in complex scenes for interactively varying architectural structures as a useful tool for the final auralization chain.